 Perhaps the easiest analogy to understand the difference between rock climbing and bouldering is long distance running vs. sprints.
 While a marathon runner relies more on endurance, sprinters use more strength and raw power.
 The same goes for rock climbers vs. boulderers.

 High wall indoor and outdoor rock climbers climb routes that range between 8 and 40 meters, so they often rely on their endurance to get them all the way to the top.
 On the other hand, boulders are rarely taller than 4 or 5 meters, meaning that the difficult moves are more concentrated.
-Harder moves for boulderers means that more strength is required.
+Harder moves for boulderers means that more technical footwork and sometimes finger grip strength is required.

 However, it’s important to understand that endurance is also important for boulderers as strength is for rock climbers.
 Long rock climbing routes often have a difficult crux move, which certainly requires strength.
 Additionally, long boulder problems that requires endurance, such as traverses, are quite common.